After hours: 5 rules for regulating employee moonlighting

 You are free to regulate off-duty employee behavior—within narrow limits.
 You have a right to prohibit employees from taking other jobs that conflict with their work duties.

-But can you out-and-out ban off-the-clock moonlighting?
-And when should you discipline employees for moonlighting?
+But when should you discipline employees for moonlighting?

 Advice: Set a clear policy that outlines what you consider acceptable outside employment.
 Address moonlighting in your employee handbook.
 Specify what off-duty activity is prohibited in terms of behavior that is unbecoming, immoral or illegal.
 Feel free to restrict outside employment that conflicts with your legitimate business interests.
 Spell out restrictions on outside business or employment.